dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | Description
 :-----|:-----------
-NAME | The index in the NAME/RDATA table of the NAME.
+name-index | The index in the NAME/RDATA table of the NAME.
 ||
-Class/Type | The index in the Class/Type table of the CLASS and TYPE of the RR.
+classtype-index | The index in the Class/Type table of the CLASS and TYPE of the RR.
 ||
-TTL | The RR Time to Live.
+ttl | The RR Time to Live.
 ||
-RDATA | The index in the NAME/RDATA table of the RR RDATA.
+rdata-index | The index in the NAME/RDATA table of the RR RDATA.

 ## Question list table